m-lima/rucline/README.md

 ![demo](docs/demo.gif)

-Rucline is a cross-platform, UTF-8 aware, autocompletion capable, tab suggestion supporting, color rendering line reader you can "recline" on.
+Rucline (Rust CLI line /rɪˈklaɪn/) is a cross-platform, UTF-8 aware, advanced edtigin, autocompletion capable, tab suggestion supporting line reader you can "recline" on.

 It provides advanced editing **actions** for user input and customization of the line reader.